-Through this, we evoke emotion and intrigue to our viewer.
+Through this, we evoke emotion and intrigue in our viewers.

 Yet, in order to create quality black and white photographs, we need to start with a story.
 We must find the underlying meaning and feeling of our subject.
 We can accurately portray a sense of pure emotion and interest to our audience.

 Tip #5: Use the Right Film or Editing Style

 I know, I know, you’re probably itching to get out there and start shooting by now.
 Don’t worry, I just have one more tip for you before I send you out into the wild with your camera!